leterDieu/Stellarity-mcoc/wiki/dev/docs/items/dragonblade.md

 Punching enemies warps them by 6.6 blocks, facing away from the player.
 Mobs won't be warped through blocks, stopping on them instead.
 They will also take 7:heart: х ₃.₅ damage, which is increased to 24:heart: х ₁₂ if punched into a wall.
 This damage ignores 25% of enemy defense, meaning that higher tier armor and enchantments won't reduce it as much as they would.

 Punched enemies will also be stunned for 3 seconds. being completely unable to move.
 Immobilization doesn't prevent jumping and fall damage.
+They are also afflicted with Weakness I for 7 seconds.

 If an enemy is punched into blocks, neabry enemies will take 4:heart::heart: damage, also with 25% armor penetration.

 **Knockback enchantmnet** increases Punch damage.
 Each level adds 1.5:heart: х ₃ ⁄₄ damage, or 4:heart::heart: if punched into blocks.
 Wall punch splash damage is increased by the same amount as base punch damage.

-Punched mobs cannot be punched for the next 10 seconds, indicated by a cloud of dust above their head.
+Punched mobs cannot be punched for the next 8.5 seconds, indicated by a cloud of dust above their head.

 ## Tips
 - Don't be fooled by its awful base stats!
 The damage of the punches is enough to make its average DPS higher than any other end-gane melee weapon's!